 It is it your own direct marketing channel independent of any other third party platforms like Facebook, google etc.

-5. Take advantage of device’s inbuilt features
+5. Take advantage of a device’s inbuilt features

 By taking advantage of devices inbuilt features, you can increase the effectiveness of your marketing.
-For example, geo-targeted ads that use the device’s GPS to send your customers push notifications based on the location they are in.
+For example, geo-targeted ads that use the device’s GPS to send your customers to push notifications based on the location they are in.

 For example, a mobile device can be used as a contactless card to pay for public transport tickets or using the device’s camera to scan a barcode or QR code to enhance the customer’s.